brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 Positive disaggregation detects and recovers from this failure as follows:

  1. Spine-2 knows exactly which south-bound ajacencies spine-1 has.
-    That's because all leaf nodes reflect spine-1's South-Node-TIE, which contains spine-1's adjacencies.
+    This is because the leaf nodes reflect spine-1's South-Node-TIE, which contains spine-1's adjacencies, to spine-2.

- 2. Spine-2 now looks at the next-hops for each of its own south-bound routes.
+ 2. Spine-2 investigates the next-hops for each of its own south-bound routes.
     Let's say spine-2 looks at the south-bound route for prefix P with next-hops NH1, NH2, ..., NHn.
 Spine-2 then asks itself the question: can spine-1 also reach prefix P?

- 3. The answer is "_Yes, spine-1 can reach P_" if spine-1 has an adjacency to at least one of the next-hops NH1, NH2, ..., NHn.
+ 3. The answer is "_Yes, spine-1 can reach prefix P_" if spine-1 has an adjacency to at least one of the next-hops NH1, NH2, ..., NHn.
 In this case spine-2 does nothing.

- 4. The anwer is "_No, spine-1 cannot reach P_" if spine-1 does not have any adjacency to any of the next-hops NH1, NH2, ...., NHn.
-In that case, spine-2 triggers positive disaggregation:
+ 4. The anwer is "_No, spine-1 cannot reach prefix P_" if spine-1 does not have any adjacency to any of the next-hops NH1, NH2, ...., NHn.
+In that case, spine-2 triggers positive
+    disaggregation:

     a.
 Spine-2 uses a "South Positive Disaggregation Prefix TIE" to advertise a specific route for prefix P south-bound to all leaves.
 In this example, spine-2 advertises a route